nikolasbtks/CLI-Application/README.md

 * The entire part was built with Rust.
 Every command has a separate library, and every command library links with one library called libs.rs.
 This lib.rs is executed in the main function main.rs.

-## How to install and use this project ?
+## How to install and run this project ?

+This project is for viewing and testing purpose only.

-First, you need to download the entire project from GitHub.
+If you wish to test it, you need to download the entire project from GitHub.
 Then, setup the Rust enviroment and create a new project.
 After that, copy and paste the application files you've downloaded into the project that you created.